Timmy-Chung/COMP4541-project/README.md

 # COMP4541-project - NFT dutch auction platform

-The contract is deployed on Sepolia testnet.
+The contract is deployed on Sepolia testnet. \n
 Front end can be found at: https://timmy-chung.github.io/COMP4541-project/